When it comes to losing weight, everyone knows there are two elements you can focus on: diet and/or exercise.

 So, basically, weight loss comes down to eating a healthy diet and exercising regularly.

 It’s that simple, right?

-Well, if it’s that simple, why do most people FAIL when it comes to losing weight and then – this is were people really fail frequently – keeping the weight off?
+But the thing is, if it is that simple, why do most people FAIL when it comes to losing weight and then – this is were people really fail frequently – keeping the weight off?

 Well, there are quite a few reasons that I’m sure spring to your mind.

-But one of the core reasons is one that is rarely mentioned and one that most people would not really consider.
+But one of the core reasons is rarely mentioned and it is one that most people would not really consider.